 The FAR – Food Security through climate adaptation and resilience - programme started on 1st November 2017 and is implemented by six Implementing Organisations (IOs).
 They are implementing a portfolio of interventions for tackling food security in the face of climate change.
 The 6 IOs are coordinated and steered by the Managing Organisation (MO); the latter pertains to Swisscontact.
 One of the 6 IOs, called AFOC-MDC (see separate info on this website), pertains to Swisscontact but is managed separately from the MO.

-The FAR Programme aims to create sustainable climate-smart agricultural solutions for households in Mozambique who often face challenges of food security due to harsh climatic conditions brought about by sporadic climatic changes.
+The FAR Programme aims to create sustainable climate-smart agricultural solutions for farmers in Mozambique who often face challenges of food security due to harsh climatic conditions brought about by climatic changes.

-	The FAR Programme seeks to foster stable availability and access to food for 30,000 to 45,000 semi-subsistence and semi-commercial smallholder households.
+The FAR Programme seeks to foster stable availability and access to food for 25,000 to 30,000 semi-subsistence and semi-commercial smallholder households.
 At least 50% of the beneficiaries should be women.
 This will be achieved through climate resilient agricultural production, value chain integration and income diversification.

 2017 - 2022